felleg/felleg.gitlab.io-backup/content/posts/20210321-hoarding-project.md

 me realize how ready I was for a change.
 On December 22 2020, as a new year's resolution, I created the "Hoarding Project".
 The goal was to get rid of the majority of items I don't use at least once in a normal year.

+Quick disgression, I chose the name for this project on a whim because it felt right to me.
+I did not initially aim to make this project public.
+It was pointed out to me that it might give the impression that I think video game collecting is hoarding.
+I just want to clarify that my collection felt like hoarding *to me*.
+I wasn't having fun anymore: it felt pathological.
+If you also have over 450 games and don't feel like it's a problem, more power to you!

-The Hoarding Project was actually the culmination of a process had already begun years ago.
+Back on topic, the Hoarding Project was actually the culmination of a process had already begun years ago.
 In 2018, I had already started selling what I considered "junk" in my collection.
 By "junk", I mean objects that I hadn't touched in over 3 years.
 None of this was in display in my Billy shelf, believe it or not...